 9. She Won’t Be This Small Ever Again so get the details

 Although it’s important to enjoy moments with a newborn without a camera involved, there are only a few short months of infancy.
 Make sure that you take the opportunity to capture these moments, since she’s getting bigger every week.
 Do this by capturing all the small parts.
 Fingers, toes, feet, ears, nose and mouth.
 All the small features of a newborn baby can have huge story telling impact.
-Plus it adds an artistic touch to your photographs.
+Plus it adds an artistic touch to your infant photographs.